ajay1271/Movies/README.md

 # Movies-Anrdoid

-Movies is a movie listing app.
-Utilising Tmdb API.
+Movies is a movie listing app built using Tmdb API.
+Developed with..

 1. Single Activity Architecture
 2. MVVM